margaretmf/margaretmf.github.io/keycreativewriting.md

 Hey cowboy, no need to sweep me off my feet
 <br> On my own, I am whole and complete
 <br> Hey cowboy, with someone else you can dance
-<br> I can enjoy linedancing without the romanc
+<br> I can enjoy linedancing without the romance

 I’ve got a heart of a country girl
 <br> I don’t need a cowboy
 <br> Like my ancestors,
 <br> I love dancing on my own

-Hey cowboy, you don’t need to sing me your song
+Hey cowboy, don’t need to sing me your song
 <br> I’ve got my own song to sing, and sing out strong
 <br> Hey cowboy, I hope you pick up your things
 <br> But thanks for empowering me to strum some strings